Internal Revenue Service (IRS), Treasury.

 Form Number: 1099-G.

-Abstract: Form 1099-G is used to report government payments such as unemployment compensation, state and local income tax refunds, credits, or offsets, discharges of indebtedness by the Federal Government, taxable grants, subsidy payments from the Department of Agriculture, and qualified state tuition program payments.
+Abstract: Form 1099-G is used to report government payments such as Start Printed Page 12076unemployment compensation, state and local income tax refunds, credits, or offsets, reemployment trade adjustment assistance (RTAA) payments, taxable grants, agricultural payments, or for payments received on a Commodity Credit Corporation (CCC) loan.

 Type of Review: Extension of a currently approved collection.